hekate-io/hekate/README.md

  New features and improvements:

- - Implemented Remote Procedure Call service for Java objects
+ - Remote Procedure Call (RPC) service for Java objects
- - Merged Kryo and FST codecs into the `hekate-core` module (dropped `hekate-kryo` and `hekate-fst` modules)
+ - Added 'deferredJoin' property to Spring bootstrap in order to control the timing of joining the cluster.
  - Moved load balancing APIs to the `io.hekate.messaging.loadbalance` package
  - Moved Netty-based implementation of networking APIs to public packages
- - Added back pressure configuration options to the Task Service API
+ - Merged Kryo and FST codecs into the `hekate-core` module (dropped `hekate-kryo` and `hekate-fst` modules)
- - Added 'deferredJoin' property to Spring bootstrap in order to control the timing of joining the cluster.
+ - Dropped Task Service (replaced by the RPC service)

  Dependency upgrades: